 The following shall be added to the end of Section 5.2: "under applicable law on the Early Termination Date, then each such Transaction (individually, an "Excluded Transaction" and collectively, the "Excluded Transactions") shall be terminated as soon thereafter as reasonably practicable, and upon termination shall be deemed to be a Terminated Transaction and the Termination Payment payable in connection with all such Transactions shall be calculated in accordance with Section 5.3 below).
 The Gains and Losses for each Terminated Transaction shall be determined by calculating the amount that would be incurred or realized to replace or to provide the economic equivalent of the remaining payments or deliveries in respect of that Terminated Transaction.
-The Non-Defaulting Party (or its agent) may determine its Gains and Losses by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets.
+The Non-Defaulting Party (or its agent) may determine its Gains and Losses in a commercially reasonable manner by reference to information either available to it internally or supplied by one or more third parties including, without limitation, quotations (either firm or indicative) of relevant rates, prices, yields, yield curves, volatilities, spreads or other relevant market data in the relevant markets.
 Third parties supplying such information may include, without limitation, dealers in the relevant markets, end-users of the relevant product, information vendors and other sources of market information."

 Notice of Payment of Termination Payment.
 The following shall be added to the end of Section 5.4:

 "Notwithstanding any provision to the contrary contained in this Agreement, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount under Article 5 until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of the Defaulting Party to make any payments to the Non-Defaulting Party or any of its Affiliates under this Agreement or otherwise which are due and payable as of the Early Termination Date (including for these purposes amounts payable pursuant to Excluded Transactions) have been fully and finally performed."

+Suspension of Performance In Section 5.7, the phrase “(a) an Event of Default or (b) a Potential Event of Default” shall be amended by deleting the reference to “a Potential Event of Default”, so that the phrase shall now read “an Event of Default”.
+[We would like to keep this change]

 Timeliness of Payment.
 Section 6.2 is amended to delete the first sentence in its entirety and to replace with the following: "Unless otherwise agreed by the Parties in a Transaction, all invoices under this Agreement shall be due and payable in accordance with each Party's invoice instructions on or before five (5) days after receipt of the invoice or, if such day is not a Business Day, then on the next Business Day."

+In Sections 6.3, 10.8, and 10.9, all references to “twelve (12) months” shall amended to read “eighteen (18) months.
+[We will consider amending our request from 24 to 18]

 Limitation of Remedies, Liability and Damages.
 The fifteenth line of Section 7.1 is amended to delete the phrase "UNLESS EXPRESSLY HEREIN PROVIDED,".

 Downgrade Event.
 Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".
+[WHAT IS THE INTENT OF THIS WORDING?]